Trilevel and Multilevel Optimization using Monotone Operator Theory: Introduction

 Hierarchical Optimization Problems, also known as Multilevel Optimization Problems (MOP), were first introduced by \cite{bracken1973mathematical} and \cite{candler1977multi} as a class of constrained optimization problems, wherein the feasible set is determined -- implicitly -- as the optima of multiple optimization problems, nested in a predetermined sequence.
 In theory, MOP has applications in game theory, robust optimization, chance-constrained programming, and adversarial machine learning.
 In practice, MOP models are widely used in security applications, where they model so-called interdiction problems.
 See \cite{iiduka2011iterative,lampariello2020explicit,moudafi2007krasnoselski,xu2010viscosity,yamada2001hybrid} for several examples.
-In particular, our goal is to formulate and analyze an optimization algorithm for a class of hierarchically defined problems: